What Are Zoned Energy Rating Labels (ZERLs) and How to Read Them

 3. Check the kWh figure to estimate running costs.

-4. Balance upfront price with long-term savings – a slightly more expensive but efficient unit often saves more over time.
+4. Balance upfront price with long-term savings, a slightly more expensive but efficient unit often saves more over time.

 ZERL vs Traditional Energy Star Labels

 Older labels only gave a single star rating, which often didn’t reflect real performance in your climate.
 ZERLs fix that by providing climate-specific data, making it easier to compare units fairly.
+For buyers, this means fewer surprises on your energy bill.

 The Bottom Line